Telstra: Low-cost mobile and internet brand

 In October 2013 Telstra launched "Belong", a low-cost mobile and internet service provider.
 As of February 2020, Belong has over 600,000 services made up of almost 340,000 mobile services and around 300,000 broadband internet services.
 Belong is Australia's first carbon neutral telecommunications provider certified by Climate Active, a partnership between the Australian Government and businesses that encourages voluntary action to reduce the impacts of climate change.

 Subscription television

-In 1995 Telstra in a joint venture with News Corp Australia lauched a Foxtel a Subscription TV service that used Telstra's former hybrid fiber-coaxial (commonly referred to as "cable") network.
+In 1995 Telstra in a joint venture with News Corp Australia launched a Foxtel a Subscription TV service that used Telstra's former hybrid fiber-coaxial (commonly referred to as "cable") network.
 In 2018 Telstra's 50% shareholding of Foxtel was reduced to 35% when Fox Sports Australia merged with Foxtel.

 In February 2024 Telstra announced it would Telstra will temporarily stop selling Foxtel from Telstra until further notice, but would continue to support existing customers.

-On 23 December 2024 Telstra announced that it would sell its 35% shareholding of the Foxtel for $135m and a 3% shareholding of DAZN.
+On 23 December 2024 Telstra announced that it would sell its 35% shareholding of the Foxtel for $135 million and a 3% shareholding of DAZN.